Todd Miller (footballer)

-Todd Owen Miller (born 1 October 2002) is a professional footballer who plays as a winger for Doncaster Rovers, on loan from Brighton & Hove Albion.
+Todd Owen Miller (born 1 October 2002) is a professional footballer who plays as a winger.

 Career

+Colchester United

 Miller joined Colchester United from Dagenham & Redbridge at under-14 level.
 He was called up to the Colchester United first-team squad for the first time in March 2019 after impressing manager John McGreal.
 He was handed the shirt number 47.
 He earned a place on the bench for Colchester's League Two trip to Exeter City on 16 March 2019.
 He made his debut from the substitutes bench, coming on as an 87th-minute substitute for Courtney Senior in the 3–0 defeat for the U's.
 He became Colchester's youngest-ever first-team player when he came on at the age of 16 years and 166 days, surpassing the previous record held by Lindsay Smith by 48 days.

+Brighton & Hove Albion

 On 19 July 2019, Miller joined the academy and development squad of Premier League side Brighton & Hove Albion for an undisclosed fee, signing a three-year contract.

 On 13 January 2023, Miller joined EFL League Two side Doncaster Rovers on loan for the remainder of the 2022-23 season.

+On 16 June 2023, Miller was released from his contract with Brighton without making a senior appearance for the Premier League side.

+Bromley

+Miller signed for National League side Bromley on 26 August 2023.

+In February 2024, Miller joined fellow National League club Kidderminster Harriers on loan for the remainder of the season.